Async Corp.: Reception

-On Metacritic, the game received a "generally favorable" rating based on six critics.
-Async Corp. was nominated at the 2012 Independent Games Festival for Best Mobile Game and an audience award.
+On Metacritic, Async Corp. received a "generally favorable" rating based on six critics.
+It was nominated at the 2012 Independent Games Festival for Best Mobile Game and an audience award.

 The gameplay of Async Corp. was commended.
-Some reviewers agreed the game was addictive and compelling.
-Kotaku compared the game to Tetris and workplace comedy, justifying the game's portrayal of manual labor and praising how the modes in the game gave variety.
+Some reviewers agreed it was addictive and compelling.
+Kotaku compared it to Tetris and workplace comedy, justifying its portrayal of manual labor and praising how the modes gave variety.
 Although The A.V.
-Club stated that none of the gameplay modes were stressful, Dave Flodine of AppSpy felt the game came up with its own original concept by "creating a unique world around it".
-Additionally, Rich Stanton of Eurogamer commented how the game's modes varied on the main gameplay mechanic.
-Gamezebo's Mike Thompson praised that the game "never feels boring" and that the pace "never feels slow".
-Although describing it as "charmingly devised" and worth buying, Mike Schramm of Engadget criticized the game's tutorial.
+Club stated that none of the gameplay modes were stressful, Dave Flodine of AppSpy felt it came up with its own original concept by "creating a unique world around it".
+Additionally, Rich Stanton of Eurogamer commented how the modes varied on the main gameplay mechanic.
+Gamezebo's Mike Thompson praised that it "never feels boring" and that the pace "never feels slow".
+Although describing it as "charmingly devised" and worth buying, Mike Schramm of Engadget criticized the tutorial.

-Additionally, critics unanimously praised the game's minimalist graphics.
-Most agreed they were simple and colorful, while 148Appss Rob Rich thought they complemented the game's style and concept.
+Additionally, critics unanimously praised the minimalist graphics.
+Most agreed they were simple and colorful, while 148Appss Rob Rich thought they complemented its style and concept.
 Noticing details, Chris Schilling of Pocket Gamer praised the packets' "cute" smiles, highlighting how they occasionally sneezed, while Engadgets JC Fletcher appreciated the packets' "charming" personality.

-Reviewers praised the music in the game.
+Reviewers praised the music featured in Async Corp..
 Some critics felt the music was cheerful and catchy, while The A.V.
 Club described it as "badass".
 However, Flodine stated that the song might get repetitive for some players.
-Additionally, most lauded Async Corp.'s office-esque atmosphere; some compared the game to a job or, more specifically, a postal delivery worker.
-Other critics noted the game's use of emails.
+Additionally, most lauded Async Corp.'s office-esque atmosphere; some compared it to a job or, more specifically, a postal delivery worker.
+Other critics noted its use of emails.
 Thompson likened the introduction videos to "corporate training segments".

 The lack of content in Async Corp. was criticized.
-Reviewers noticed the absence of multitasking, with some saying that the game would have more content if the developers were given more time.
+Reviewers noticed the absence of multitasking, with some saying that it would have more content if the developers were given more time.
 Writing for TouchArcade, Nissa Campbell noted that the only reward the player gets after a promotion is a new skin, stating that the player has no goals to work towards.
-Thompson felt that players could share their scores with each other if the game implemented an online service, such as Game Center, while Kotaku stated that the player should be able to skip to harder levels sooner.
+Thompson felt that players could share their scores with each other if it implemented an online service, such as Game Center, while Kotaku stated that the player should be able to skip to harder levels sooner.